Skip to Main Content

 BACKGROUND

 Since 2007 Erikson Institute has been dedicated to growing the evidence base about HBCC and developing resources that aid this critical sector.
-While HBCC practitioners and the families they care for have historically been overlooked in research, policy, and practice, Erikson aims to grow the movement for HBCC recognition and improve the lives of HBCC practitioners, children, and families.
+While HBCC practitioners and the families they care for have often been overlooked in research, policy, and practice, Erikson aims to elevate their stories.

 Our research and evidence focus on four key areas: